-We compete with existing, well-established companies in our Roadway Sensors segment, both domestically and abroad.
+We compete with existing, well-established companies and technologies in our Roadway Sensors segment, both domestically and abroad.
+Only a small portion of the intersection traffic market has adopted advanced video detection technologies, and our future success will depend in part upon gaining broad market acceptance for video detection in this market.
 Certain technological barriers to entry make it difficult for new competitors to enter the market with competing video or other technologies; however, we are aware of new market entrants from time to time.
 Increased competition could result in loss of market share, price reductions and reduced gross margins, any of which could seriously harm our business, financial condition and results of operations.